sfuhrm/capsula/README.md

 ## Features

 Capsula has the following features:

 * Only one YAML configuration file necessary.
 * Can build packages for multiple target platforms.

 ## TODOs

+* Stop at certain stages for debugging, for example after template generation.
+* Proper package copying back mechanism (.deb file to output dir).
+* Support for different JDK/JRE depencendies.
+* Add support for Gradle, Ant (?) besides Maven.
+* Proper environment mechanism.
+The current one sucks.
+  Idea: environment.yaml file.
-* TBD Can test installation of packages on each platform.
+* Test installation of packages on each platform.
-* TBD Scaffolding of the YAML configuration for your program.
+* Scaffolding of the YAML configuration for your program.
 * Support app icons.
 * Move the template directories somewhere where it makes sense.